last9/awesome-prometheus-toolkit/README.md

 ## 🔧 Setup Demo Prometheus Server (Optional)

-You can spin up a prometheus server with Nginx and some alerts locally to test APT.
+You can spin up a demo Prometheus server with Nginx and some alerts locally to test APT.
 Here's how:

-1. Navigate to prometheus-server
+1. Navigate to `prometheus-server`

    ```bash
    cd prometheus-server
    ```

-2. Start the local prometheus server
+2. Start the local Prometheus server

    ```bash
    docker compose up